 Illegal: How many years do you plan to work before retiring?

 Also Illegal: If you get pregnant, will you come back after maternity leave?

 Although you may be concerned about hiring an older worker (just to have him retire in a year or two), or a young woman who plans to get pregnant in the next year (just to have her quit once she has the baby), you can’t legally dismiss applicants for these reasons.
 As an alternative, ask candidates about their career plans for the future–you can effectively gauge long-term commitment level without discriminating.

 Illegal: Do you have children?
 How old are they?

 Legal: Are you able to travel or work overtime on short notice?
-Are you able to buy a place from vancouver mls or rent a house from Twiddy outer banks vacation rentals and tell your boss you will be making a trip to see the place with short notice?
+Are you able to go camping with the best equipment from Survival Cooking and tell your boss you will be making a trip to see the place with short notice?

 Again, if what you really want to know is whether family obligations will interfere with work availability, be direct.

 Root concern: Ability to perform on-the-job